Skip navigation

 What happens during a Legionella test?

-Legionella tests are usually done using urine or sputum.
+Legionella tests are usually done using urine (pee) and/or sputum.
+Many providers will test both urine and sputum samples to confirm a diagnosis.
 A blood test may be done to see if you have been exposed to the bacteria.

 During a clean catch urine test: